akeneo/pim-helpcenter/content/md/products-super-power/understand-data-quality.md

 **This is data quality insights!**

-Because rich, coherent and consistent product data is important to you, we introduced the concept of "data quality" in our PIM.
+Because rich, coherent and consistent product data is important in order to deliver great product experiences, we introduced the concept of "data quality" in our PIM.
 This new capability helps you measure your data quality on two axes: **enrichment** and **consistency**.
 Each of these two axes has a score from A to E. The scores can be seen on several PIM screens.